aamirulanwar/MBPJ_eSEWA/README.md

 # MPKJ_GITHUB
+ DO NOT COMMIT DIRECTLY TO MASTER BRANCH.
- latest code must be put here under different branch if use for personal dev
+	Latest code must be put under your own branch.
+Merge only there is no conflict.
+TQ